-1) Investments purchase -

-Investment A/c Dr.

-Interest / Dividend A/c Dr.

-To Bank A/c

-(Being investments purchased)

-2) Investments Sold -

-Bank A/c Dr.

-To Investment A/c

-To Interest / Dividend A/c

-(Being investments sold)

-3) Interest / Dividend received on due date -

-Bank A/c Dr.

-To Interest / Dividend A/c (Being interest sold)

-4) Amount of interest or dividend transfer to profit & loss account at the end of year - i) for profit -

-Interest / Dividend A/c

-To Profit and Loss A/c

-(Being Interest transferred)

-5) Profit or loss on sale of investment transferred to profit & loss account - ii) For loss -

-Investment A/c Dr.

-To Profit and Loss A/c (Being profit transferred)

-Profit and Loss A/c Dr.

-To Investments A/c (Being loss transferred)

-6) For accrued interest of previous year at the beginning of the year -

-Interest A/c Dr.

-To Accrued Interest A/c (Being accrued interest transferred)

-7) For accrued interest at the end of the year -

-Accrued interest A/c Dr.

-To Interest A/c

-(Being accrued interest)
+1) Investments purchase -Investment A/c Dr. Interest / Dividend A/c Dr. To Bank A/c (Being investments purchased) 2) Investments Sold -Bank A/c Dr. To Investment A/c To Interest / Dividend A/c (Being investments sold) 3) Interest / Dividend received on due date -Bank A/c Dr. To Interest / Dividend A/c (Being interest sold) 4) Amount of interest or dividend transfer to profit & loss account at the end of year -Interest / Dividend A/c Dr. To Profit and Loss A/c (Being Interest transferred) 5) Profit or loss on sale of investment transferred to profit & loss account i) for profit -Investment A/c Dr. To Profit and Loss A/c (Being profit transferred) ii) For loss -Profit and Loss A/c Dr. To Investments A/c (Being loss transferred) 6) For accrued interest of previous year at the beginning of the year -Interest A/c Dr. To Accrued Interest A/c (Being accrued interest transferred) 7) For accrued interest at the end of the year -Accrued interest A/c Dr. To Interest A/c